Belgrade Blue Dragons

-The Belgrade Blue Dragons are an American football team from Belgrade, Serbia.
+The Rubikon Blue Dragons are an American football team from Belgrade, Serbia.

 History

 Blue Dragons was founded in July 2003 in Belgrade.
-Together with six other clubs, they founded the Association of American Football of Serbia.
+Together with six other clubs, they founded the Serbian Association of American Football.

-We played our first game at the beginning of November 2003, just a month after the first training session, and we won our first game in December of the same year against the team from Novi Sad.
+The Dragons played their first game at the beginning of November 2003, just a month after the first training session, and achieved their first win in December of the same year against the team from Novi Sad.

 However, like all teams in Serbia, the Dragons played American football without protective equipment (helmets and pads) until the 2007 season.
 A year before 2007, the Dragons merged with the only varsity team in Serbia, the Electricians.
 In the same season, the Dragons were the first team in Group A of the national championship, eventually reaching the semi-finals.
 The defeat in the semi-final came against the city rivals (Vukovi Belgrade) after 3 overtimes.

 In the 2008 season, the senior team had no notable success while our junior team reached the finals.

 In the 2009 season, we reached the finals of the national league, we played in the EFAF Cup, and our junior team won the championship title.

 In the 2010 season, we reached the semi-finals of the national league and participated in the EUROBOWL competition.

 Apart from the domestic championship (SAAF Sportklub Superliga Serbia) in 2011, in which we won fifth place, we also played in the Central-Eastern European Interleague, in which we recorded third place.

 In 2012 and 2013, we were semi-finalists of the SAAF Sportklub Superliga of Serbia, while in 2013 we were also vice-champions of the CEFL Cup.

-The 2014 season was probably the worst in the Dragons' history - in addition to the domestic championship, we are again playing in the Central-Eastern European Interleague.
-Unfortunately, for the first time in the history of the club, after recording only two victories for the whole season, we are relegated to the lower rank of the competition.